 Pineau Des Charentes is basically a vin de liqueur or mistelle of Cognac region.
 It is made up by adding one part Cognac in three part squeeze grape juice.
 The involvement of strong spirit helps in preventing the grape juice from fermenting.
 The fortified wine can be obtained from the Douro Valley in Portugal and from Jerez de la Frontera.
 There are different types of fortified wines but the most popular fortified wines are sherry and port.
-The wine gifts sets is an amazing gift to be given on Christmas.
+The red and white wine gift set is an amazing gift to be given on Christmas.

 What is Pineau Des Charentes made up of?